flemming-pr/posts/local-development-docker-traefik/readme.md

 ```
 docker-compose up -d
 ```
-After the container started succesfully we can access the traefik dashboard via http://localhost:8080.
+After the container started successfully we can access the traefik dashboard via http://localhost:8080.

 Now we are starting a small web project.
 For example this is only a small website.
 I will only show the docker-compose.yml file in this post.
 You can find the complete folder structure and traefik setup here: https://github.com/flemssound/local-dev-docker-traefik